 60:09 (a) All allegation(s) of fraud and/or misconduct in research shall be in writing, and shall be signed and directed to the Dean of the relevant Faculty with such evidence as is available at the time of the allegation.
 In the event the Dean is a named party in the allegation(s), the Dean's responsibilities in these matters shall fall to the Provost.

 (b) The Dean shall formally acknowledge, in writing, receipt of the allegation(s) and inform the individual(s) making the allegation(s) of the process outlined in this Article.
-The Dean shall also indicate to the individual(s) that unless she/he hears to the contrary, the written allegation(s) shall be forwarded to the member concerned within five (5) working days.
+The Dean shall also indicate to the individual(s) that unless they hear to the contrary, the written allegation(s) shall be forwarded to the member concerned within five (5) working days.

 (c) The member(s) named in the allegation(s) shall be informed of the allegation(s) by the Dean in writing, including a complete copy of the signed allegation(s), within five (5) working days of the written and signed allegation(s) by the Dean.

-(c) If a member is accused of research fraud and/or misconduct and if questions pertaining to the member's data are relevant to the accusation, the member shall make her/his data available during the formal investigation process or to the arbitrator adjudicating the case according to the procedures of this Article.
-A member shall only be responsible for providing access to data that are in her/his possession and not for data that may be stored in archives, libraries or other institutions which the University may consult at its expense and according to the rules of the host institution.
-The member shall be indemnified by the University for any material loss that occurs as a consequence of access to her/his data in conjunction with the investigation.
+(c) If a member is accused of research fraud and/or misconduct and if questions pertaining to the member's data are relevant to the accusation, the member shall make the research data available during the formal investigation process or to the arbitrator adjudicating the case according to the procedures of this Article.
+A member shall only be responsible for providing access to data that are in their possession and not for data that may be stored in archives, libraries or other institutions which the University may consult at its expense and according to the rules of the host institution.
+The member shall be indemnified by the University for any material loss that occurs as a consequence of access to the member’s data in conjunction with the investigation.

-60:11 The Dean shall communicate her/his findings in writing to the President within fifty (50) working days of the date when the member(s) was in receipt of the written allegation(s) made against her/him.
-The President, within sixty (60) working days from the date when the member(s) was in receipt of the written allegation(s) made against her/him, shall inform the member(s) against whom the allegation(s) were made, and the President of the Faculty Association, in writing of the intended disposition of the allegation(s), including any sanctions imposed upon the member(s) as a result of her/him having been found guilty of fraud and/or misconduct.
+60:11 The Dean shall communicate their findings in writing to the President within fifty (50) working days of the date when the member(s) was in receipt of the written allegation(s).
+The President, within sixty (60) working days from the date when the member(s) was in receipt of the written allegation(s) made against them, shall inform the member(s) against whom the allegation(s) were made, and the President of the Faculty Association, in writing of the intended disposition of the allegation(s), including any sanctions imposed upon the member(s) as a result of having been found guilty of fraud and/or misconduct.
 In the event that the allegation(s) against the member(s) is not upheld no sanction shall be imposed and all records pertaining to the allegation(s) and investigation shall be destroyed immediately.

 60:12 Any discipline imposed on a member for fraud and/or misconduct in research shall be subject to the Grievance and Arbitration Procedures of this Agreement in Article 39 commencing at Step 3.